Zinke ‘100 percent confident’ he’ll be cleared in probes

 BILLINGS, Mont.
-(AP) — U.S. Interior Secretary Ryan Zinke says he’s “100 percent confident” no wrongdoing will be found in pending ethics investigations that stirred speculation he could get ousted from President Donald Trump’s Cabinet.
+(AP) — U.S. Interior Secretary Ryan Zinke declared Monday he’s “100 percent confident” no wrongdoing will be found in pending ethics investigations that have stirred speculation he could get ousted from President Donald Trump’s Cabinet.

-The former Montana congressman faces a number of ethics probes, including one involving dealings between a foundation Zinke created and the chairman of a major energy company.
+The former Montana congressman and Navy SEAL faces a number of probes by Interior’s inspector general, including one involving dealings between a foundation Zinke created and the chairman of an energy company.

-Zinke told The Associated Press Monday he’s spoken with Trump and White House Chief of Staff John Kelly about the matter and they remain supportive.
+In an interview with The Associated Press, Zinke said he’s spoken in recent days with Trump, Vice President Mike Pence and White House Chief of Staff John Kelly about the matter and they remain supportive.

-Zinke says he’s done nothing wrong and has been targeted by Democrats and “radical groups” opposed to the administration’s pro-industry agenda.
+“I’m 100 percent confident that every investigation will always end up in the same conclusion, which is that I follow all rules, procedures and, most importantly the law,” Zinke said.
+“I have no desire to leave.
+I know I’m effective and doing the right thing.”

 Most Read Nation & World Stories